 When I was at school, before I was interested in girls or cars or beer, Douglas Adams’ Hitchhiker’s Guide to the Galaxy was my first love.
 I still owe that series of books a lot – getting me really interested in science and science fiction, and opening my eyes to the weird and wonderful world of comedy.
 Although my total obsession has now cooled off, my respect for him as an author and my love of his works remains, and so I would like to bring this collection of links and related media to your attention.
-This website is not affiliated with Douglas Adams or his Estate and no copyright infringement is intended.
+This website is not affiliated with Douglas Adams or his Estate.

 Most of the people reading this will be aware of the BBC radio series that kickstarted the phenomenon that is The Hitchhiker’s Guide.
 You may not be aware, however, of the pieces of vinyl that were also released, mostly in the 1980s, as part of the canon.
 For instance, did you know that Marvin the Paranoid Android released two 7″ singles?
 Well, you do now – not only that, but you can download them1.
 Just head over to to Martin Leese’s Marvin website and have a look around, since it’s an excellent shrine to that particular robot.